Rodrigues-Royston/Multi-timescale_Trajectory_Prediction/README.md

 2.)
 Test Set :- https://drive.google.com/open?id=1F0m6kRcVKAvDIhGLgOY4QJ-oFdTmkzPI
 Password for both the files :
 tb7bdEZE

+Please note, this dataset is made available for research purposes only.

 ### Results
 To compare with existing approaches, we use frame level AUC as the evaluating criteria.
 Our proposed model outperforms existing methods.
 The comparison is given in the below table.